andrewdyer/react-link-provider/README.md

 type CustomLinkProps = {
   to: string;
   children: ReactNode;
-  // Add any other props your design system requires };
+  // Add any other props required by the design system };

 export const CustomLink = ({ to, children, ...rest }: CustomLinkProps) => {